Unconsciousness is an obvious sign of fainting.

 - Observers may note a weak, abnormal pulse, paleness, or sweating.

-- Syncope often occurs without warning or following exertion.
+- Fainting often occurs without warning or following exertion.

 - The person may have a headache, loss of balance, slurred speech, double vision, or vertigo (a feeling that the room is spinning).

 - Observers note a strong pulse during the unconscious period and normal skin color.